-There were also times when slaves were awarded their freedom.. and they were called “freedmen'.. and again Paul wanted all such people who had been freed from their slavery, to consider the enormous debt they owed to Christ - Who loved them so much that He gave His life as the ransom price, for their eternal freedom - freedom from all the distresses that are experienced as the result of sin; freedom from death; freedom from the bondage of fear - and freedom from the Devil's snares.
+There were also times when slaves were awarded their freedom and they were called 'freedmen' - and again Paul wanted all such people who had been freed from their slavery, to consider the enormous debt they owed to Christ Who loved them so much that He gave His life as the ransom price for their eternal freedom.
+He wanted them, and us, to remember that we have been set free from all the distresses that we experienced as the result of sin - freedom from death, freedom from the bondage, freedom from fear, freedom from the snares of the devil.

 Paul wanted to get across to his readers the unbelievable freedom that we have in Christ, no matter what difficult circumstance we are in.
 But he also wanted to detail the incredible debt we owe to the One Who hung on the Cross for the sin of the world... so that by faith in His sacrificial death and glorious resurrection, we might have life - and have it more abundantly.

 Paul used a picture of slaves and freedmen to draw our attention to the way we should live our lives in the place that God has seen fit to put us - no matter how difficult the circumstances may be in which we find ourselves.
 He used the images of freedmen and slaves to demonstrate that the law of the Spirit of life in Christ Jesus has set us free from the law of sin and death.

 Paul used this passage to remind us that a slave who is called to be in Christ by faith is the freedman of the Lord... while the man that is free must consider himself to be the slave of Christ - for each one of us were bought and paid-for at Calvary and the precious, purchase price was the shed blood of our Lord and Saviour, Jesus Christ - Who loved us and gave Himself for us.